Close Menu

 3. Increased risk of respiratory infections

 When tobacco is smoked, the smoke damages the lining of the respiratory system, including the bronchial tubes and the lungs.
-This damage can weaken the immune system and make it more difficult for the body to fight infections.
+This damage can weaken the immune system, making it more difficult for the body to fight infections.

-Smokers are more likely to develop respiratory infections such as bronchitis and pneumonia, which can be more severe in smokers than in non-smokers.
-Smokers are also at an increased risk of developing lung infections, such as tuberculosis, and are more likely to experience complications from these infections.
+Smokers are more likely to develop respiratory infections such as bronchitis and pneumonia, which tend to be more severe in smokers than in non-smokers.
+Smokers are also at an increased risk of developing lung infections such as tuberculosis and are more likely to experience complications from these infections.

-In addition to increasing the risk of respiratory infections, tobacco use can also worsen existing respiratory conditions, such as asthma and chronic obstructive pulmonary disease (COPD).
-Conversely, smoking tobacco can help reduce the risk of respiratory infections and improve overall respiratory health.
+In addition to increasing the risk of respiratory infections, tobacco use can also worsen existing respiratory conditions such as asthma and chronic obstructive pulmonary disease (COPD).
+On the other hand, quitting tobacco starts reducing the risk of respiratory infections within weeks, and lung function continues to improve over the months and years that follow.

 4. Decrease in the flow of blood from the heart

-The chemicals in tobacco can constrict blood vessels, reducing blood flow to various parts of the body.
+Tobacco’s chemicals can constrict blood vessels, reducing blood flow to various parts of the body.
 This can lead to wound healing problems and increase the risk of heart attack and stroke.

 5. Arteries become narrow

-The chemicals in tobacco can damage the inner lining of the arteries and cause them to become inflamed, which can lead to a build-up of plaque.
+The chemicals in tobacco can damage the inner lining of arteries, causing them to become inflamed and leading to a build-up of plaque.
 Plaque is a sticky substance made up of fat, cholesterol, and other substances in the blood.
 As the plaque builds up, it can narrow the arteries and reduce the amount of blood that can flow through them.
-This process, known as arteriosclerosis, can increase the risk of heart attack and stroke.
-It can also lead to other problems, such as peripheral artery disease, which is a condition in which the arteries that carry blood to the legs and feet become narrow, reducing blood flow to these areas.
+This process, known as atherosclerosis, can increase the risk of heart attack and stroke.
+It can also lead to other problems, such as peripheral artery disease, a condition in which the arteries that carry blood to the legs and feet become narrow, reducing blood flow to these areas.

 6. Carbon monoxide reduces the oxygen content in the flow of blood

 The smoke contains some harmful chemicals, including carbon monoxide.
 Carbon monoxide is a colorless, odorless gas produced when tobacco is burned.
-When inhaled, carbon monoxide can bind to the hemoglobin in the red blood cells, reducing the amount of oxygen carried to the body’s tissues.
+When inhaled, carbon monoxide binds to the hemoglobin in red blood cells, reducing the amount of oxygen carried to the body’s tissues.

 This can lead to a variety of health problems, including: